 The Pilot Field

-The Pilot Field has hosted football since 1920 and has remained the main football venue in Hastings ever since.
-Popular with fans and ground hoppers alike for its old grandstand which dates back 1926 and the remains of the old speedway track which surround the pitch, giving the venue a unique look.
-Perhaps not many realise that long before the site became used for football and other sports, it was the proposed site of a workhouse to replace the one in Ore…
+The Pilot Field has hosted football since 1920 and has remained Hastings’ principal football venue ever since.
+It is popular with supporters and groundhoppers alike for its distinctive old grandstand, which dates from 1926, and the remains of the former speedway track encircling the pitch.
+Few may realise, however, that long before it became a sporting ground, the site had been proposed as the location for a new workhouse to replace the one in Ore.

-The first mention of the Pilot Field in the Hastings Observer is found in May 1886, as the proposed site of a new workhouse to replace the one located down Frederick Road, Ore.
-The possible origin of where the ground got its name from is found in a Hastings Area Archaeological Research Group article by William Dance…
+The first mention of the Pilot Field in the Hastings Observer appears in May 1886, when it was put forward as the preferred site for a replacement workhouse for the one in Frederick Road, Ore.
+The suggested origin of the ground’s name is given in a Hastings Area Archaeological Research Group article by William Dance:

 "The name of 'Pilot field' is from Old English -pil ate- meaning "hair oats" Pil-Oats, otherwise known as pilled oats, are a species of oat in which the pill (husk) does not adhere to the grain.”
 A survey of the area from 1560 shows the first record of the name ‘the Pilate Field’.

-After viewing the Hastings area for eligible plots of land, the Pilot Field was unanimously selected by the building committee to recommend the 17 acre site to the Board of Guardians of the Hastings Union, which was then owned by Mr W. H. Goodwin, a solicitor and could be obtained for £275 per acre.
-The proposal was opposed to by owners and occupiers in the area, whose arguments are quoted as “the workhouse would considerably depreciate property in the vicinity, and be an intolerable nuisance to the neighbourhood”.
+After considering potential sites across Hastings, the building committee unanimously recommended the 17‑acre Pilot Field to the Board of Guardians of the Hastings Union.
+The land, owned by Mr W. H. Goodwin, a solicitor, could be purchased for £275 per acre.
+The proposal faced strong opposition from residents, who argued that a workhouse would “considerably depreciate property in the vicinity, and be an intolerable nuisance to the neighbourhood”.

-The Pilot Field was acquired by the Hastings Corporation and rented to the Hastings & St Leonards Sports Association in June 1920, though the Sports Association didn’t take over the ground until August, so did well to do the necessary works to make the site fit for county league football.
-The first game was held on Saturday 11th September, with Rock-a-Nore losing to Chichester in front of a crowd of at least 1000 according to the Hastings Observer.
+The Hastings Corporation acquired the Pilot Field and leased it to the Hastings & St Leonards Sports Association in June 1920.
+Although the Association did not take control of the site until August, they worked quickly to prepare the ground for county league football.
+The first match was played on Saturday 11 September, with Rock‑a‑Nore losing to Chichester in front of a crowd of at least 1,000.

 View of the main stand at the Pilot Field in 1926